Skip to main content

 Visitor Facilities And Travel

-Access to Roztocze National Park is good, with the town of Zwierzyniec serving as the primary gateway offering accommodations, dining, and visitor services.
-An educational visitor center in Zwierzyniec provides interpretive exhibits about park ecology, wildlife, and conservation programs, with staff offering current information and recommendations.
-A network of marked hiking trails totaling approximately 100 kilometers enables exploration of varied landscapes including ancient forests, ravines, and meadows.
-Educational paths feature interpretive panels explaining natural and cultural features.
-Observation towers provide panoramic views across the forested landscape.
-Cycling is permitted on designated routes.
-Traditional horse-drawn carriage rides offer unique ways to experience the park while supporting local cultural heritage.
-The European bison breeding reserve near Zwierzyniec allows visitors to observe these magnificent animals in semi-natural conditions.
-Accommodation options in Zwierzyniec and surrounding villages range from hotels to agritourism farms offering authentic rural experiences.
-Spring and early summer offer ideal visiting conditions with flowering plants and active wildlife, while autumn brings spectacular forest colors.
-Winter access is possible though some trails may be difficult in heavy snow.
+Access to Roztocze National Park is good, with the town of Zwierzyniec (park headquarters, near Zamosc) serving as the primary gateway offering accommodation, dining, and visitor services.
+[1] A network of marked hiking trails enables exploration of varied landscapes including ancient forests, ravines, and meadows.
+The European bison breeding reserve near Zwierzyniec allows visitors to observe bison in semi-natural conditions.
+Accommodation options in Zwierzyniec and surrounding villages range from hotels to agritourism farms.
+Spring and early summer offer ideal visiting conditions with flowering plants and active wildlife, while autumn brings spectacular forest colours.

 Conservation And Sustainability